Stem Cell Serums Visibly Renew Skin

 Stem cells are the building blocks of your skin.
 They have a unique ability to replace damaged and diseased cells.
 As they divide, they can proliferate for long periods into millions of new skin cells.

-Scientists at Lifeline Skin Care discovered that human non-embryonic stem cell extracts can help renew skin -- by replacing old cells with healthy new ones.
-These stem cell extracts help stimulate your own skin's abilities to repair itself.
-And Lifeline anti-aging stem cell serums were born.
+Scientists at Lifeline Skin Care discovered that human non-embryonic stem cell extracts can help fight the look of fine lines, wrinkles and age spots.
+These stem cell extractsare mixed with powerful moisturizers and other carefully selected ingredients to help slow the signs of aging.
+And Lifeline stem cell serums were born.

-Where Stem Cells in Anti Aging Products Come From
+Where Stem Cells in Lifeline Products Come From

 The first types of human stem cells to be studied by researchers were embryonic stem cells, donated from in vitro fertilization labs.
 But because creating embryonic stem cells involves the destruction of a fertilized human embryo, many people have ethical concerns about the use of such cells.

-Lifeline Skin Care (through its parent company, ISCO) is the first company in the world to discover how to create human non-embryonic stem cells -- and how to take extracts from them.
-As a result, you need never be concerned that a viable human embryo was damaged or destroyed to create these anti-aging products.
+Lifeline Skin Care (through its parent company, International Stem Cell Corporation) is the first company in the world to discover how to create human non-embryonic stem cells -- and how to take extracts from them.
+As a result, you need never be concerned that a viable human embryo was damaged or destroyed to create these extraordinary skin care products.

 The non-embryonic stem cells in Lifeline stem cell serums are derived from unfertilized human oocytes (eggs) which are donated to ISCO from in vitro fertilization labs and clinics.

-Lifeline Anti Aging Stem Cell Serums are Based in Science
+Lifeline Skin Care Stem Cell Serums are Based in Science

-Lifeline Skin Care's exclusive anti-aging products are a combination of several discoveries and unique high-technology, patent-pending formulations.
+Lifeline Skin Care's exclusive skin care products are a combination of several discoveries and unique high-technology, with patent-pending formulations.